Chris Connor discography: ABC Records/Paramount Records

 By the end of 1964, Connor became a free agent and secured a 2-album deal with ABC Records.
 While at ABC, she released an album of Bossa Nova themed songs.
 She also began exploring the pop market, adding to her repertoire songs from The Beatles, Steve Lawrence and songs from recent films, such as Hush Hush Sweet Charlotte, Baby the Rain Must Fall and the play Who's Afraid of Virginia Woolf?.

 ABC-Paramount EPS & Singles

 Studio albums (1969–2003)

 After her ABC contract expired, Chris Connor began releasing albums for various record labels, many of which were geared for the Japanese market.
 She was without a regular record contract until the mid-80s, when she released two albums on the Contemporary Records label in 1987.
-Between 1991-1995, she released 4 albums for the Japanese label Alfa Records.
-Six years later, she went back into the recording studio to record tracks for the U.S. HighNote Records label between 2001–2002.
+Between 1991 and 1995, she released 4 albums for the Japanese label Alfa Records.
+Six years later, she went back into the recording studio to record tracks for the U.S. HighNote Records label between 2001 and 2002.
 Her last solo album was issued in 2003.